Clean Energy

 Wind Power

-Some DNR-managed lands are in parts of Washington with significant potential for wind power generation.
+DNR manages trust lands in central and eastern Washington with significant potential for wind power generation.

-As of 2020, 20 wind projects on DNR-managed lands were in operation.
-These projects create jobs in rural areas and are capable of generating up to 208 megawatts of energy.
-These wind leases produce about $1 million per year for state beneficiaries.
+As of 2024, 20 wind leases on DNR-managed lands serve portions of operating utility-scale wind plants.
+These projects create jobs in rural areas and can generate up to 215 megawatts of clean electricity.
+While wind rent revenues vary with plant production, these wind leases generate about $1 million per year for state beneficiaries.

 Geothermal